-Most time-series go up to year 2013 and data to 2014 are included when available (subject to availability of underlying product-based annual trade statistics).
+Time-series go up to year 2015 when available (the latest year available is subject to availability of underlying product-based annual trade statistics).

-Further information regarding the database can be found in this document (subject to revision).
+Further information can be found in BTDIxE documentation (subject to revision).

-The industry list are based on ISIC classification and is compatible with other OECD data sets such as the STAN database for Industrial Analysis, the ANBERD database on Research & Development Expenditures in Industry (ANBERD), and the Input-Output Tables.
+The industry list presented is based on ISIC classification and is compatible with other OECD data sets such as the STAN Database for Industrial Analysis, the ANBERD Database on Research & Development Expenditures in Industry and the Input-Output Tables.

-Old editions of BTDIxE and BTD are available in the STAN Archives section.
+Old editions of BTDIxE (and BTD) are available in the STAN Archives section on OECD.Stat.